rugabunda/Auto-Updaters/Update-KLite_README.md

 *   Use the `/FORCEUPGRADE` switch during installation to prevent the process from being aborted if applications are found to be using codec files.
 *   After a fresh installation of any K-Lite variant, the script performs an immediate "second pass" check to see if any incremental updates can be applied to the just-installed version.
 *   Clean up downloaded installer files and temporary batch files after installation attempts.
-*   Temporarily enable a specific PowerShell firewall rule (`Windows PowerShell (powershell.exe)`) during network activity (fetching version info, downloading installers) and disable it afterwards.

 ## Prerequisites

 1.  **PowerShell Version:** 5.1 or higher.
-2.  **Administrator Privileges:** The script must be run as an Administrator to install software and modify firewall rules.
+2.  **Administrator Privileges:** The script must be run as an Administrator to install software.
 3.  **Internet Connection:** Required to check for updates and download installers.
-4.  **Firewall Rule (Potentially):** The script attempts to enable the built-in firewall rule named `Windows PowerShell (powershell.exe)` for outbound connections made by PowerShell.
-If this rule doesn't exist or your firewall is managed by third-party software, you might need to ensure PowerShell (`powershell.exe`) is allowed to make outgoing web connections.
-5.  **Unattended INI Files (Optional but Recommended for Full Customization):**
+4.  **Unattended INI Files (Optional but Recommended for Full Customization):**
     *   For a fully customized silent installation of a specific K-Lite variant (Basic, Standard, Full, or Mega), you need to create an unattended INI file for that variant.
     *   Name your INI files as follows and place them in the **same directory** as the `Update-KLite.ps1` script:
         *   `klcp_basic_unattended.ini`